jrenaldi79/mpd2-replit-default/replit.md

-# Project Rules & Guidelines (v3)
+# Northwestern MPD2 Starter Template - Project Rules & Guidelines

 ## Overview

-This project is a Next.js 16 application built for the Replit platform.
-It utilizes TypeScript, Tailwind CSS, the App Router architecture, and the Turbopack bundler.
-Its primary purpose is to provide a platform for a welcome page and an interactive markdown previewer with live rendering and XSS protection.
+This is a **Next.js 16 starter template** for Northwestern MPD2 master's students, featuring a dual-app architecture:
+1. **Document Viewer** (`/markdown-preview`) - A markdown viewer to help students reference BMAD methodology documentation while coding
+2. **Shell Main App** (`/`) - A minimal starter application that students will **replace** with their own project ideas

+The template provides a production-ready foundation with TypeScript, Tailwind CSS, TDD framework, and the Turbopack bundler pre-configured.

 ### 🔧 Technology Stack
 - **Framework**: **Next.js 16.x** with Turbopack (App Router)